khoek/khoek.github.io/index.md

 Here is my honours thesis, [Drinfeld centers for bimodule categories](res/2019.honours.thesis.pdf).

+At the conclusion of my honours year I gave a [colloqium-style talk](https://youtu.be/7YrDXW2uxMg) on some results from the second chapter.

 # Undergraduate reports/essays

 - [A spectral entrée to the Ergodic theory proper, lightly seasoned with a physical perspective](res/2017.s2.math3325.essay.pdf)